Understanding Google’s AI Mode: Key features & updates

 As of late June 2025, AI Mode is now available to users in the US even when browsing incognito or without signing in.
 No opt-in via Search Labs is required.

-Plus, Google rolled out AI Mode in India as an experiment in Search Labs in English.
+Plus, Google rolled out AI Mode in Search Labs as an experiment, available in English in India and in the UK.

 Latest updates